umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/index.md

 ## Columns

-A Column is the boxes wherein you create your content when working in a grid.
+Columns are the boxes wherein you create your content when working in a grid.
 Most of the grid widgets require you to set a column width.
-This is because it sets the width for how big the box will be and by that determine how many consecutive Columns can be in a row.
+This is because it sets the width for how big the box will be and by that determine how many consecutive columns can be in a row.

 ## Rows